CohenLabPrinceton/pvp/_docs/index.rst

     Hardware schematic for People's Ventilator Project
     </object>

-The components of the PVP are coordinated by a Raspberry Pi 4 board, which runs the graphical user interface, administers the alarm system, monitors sensor values, and sends actuation commands to the inexpensive, accessible, off-the-shelf components.
+PVP's components are coordinated by a Raspberry Pi 4 board, which runs the graphical user interface, administers the alarm system, monitors sensor values, and sends actuation commands to the valves.
 The core electrical system consists of two modular board 'hats', a sensor board and an actuator board, that stack onto the Raspberry Pi via 40-pin stackable headers.
-The modularity of this system enables individual boards to be revised or modified substitute components in the case of scarcity.
+The modularity of this system enables individual boards to be revised or modified to substitute components in the case of part scarcity.

 .. raw:: html

     <img src="images/electronics_diagram.png" alt="Electronics diagram for People's Ventilator Project">
     </img>

+Links to system:
+...
+Mechanical overview
+...
+Electronics overview

 Software
 ========